image.jpeg

 Who are we?

-Jeff Sommerfeld, Ed.D.—Editor and Host of Voices from the Skyis an educator and lifelong learner who believes the two are inextricably linked.
+Jeff Sommerfeld, Ed.D.—Co-founder, Co-editor, and Host of Voices from the Skyis an educator and lifelong learner who believes the two are inextricably linked.
 He holds a Doctor of Education from Alverno College (Milwaukee, WI), where he focused on Teaching and Learning in Higher Education, and his research centers on filling pedagogical gaps in arts education through school and community partnerships.
 His reading palette is as diverse as his professional writing background; he developed successful litigation strategies for Fortune 500 clients, secured millions of dollars in grant funding for nonprofit organizations, and held the role of Lead Writer for a professional sports website.
 With nearly two decades of teaching experience, he has served graduate and undergraduate students at the University of Arizona and secondary students throughout the United States.
 He currently teaches and mentors preservice and licensed K-12 educators at the University of Wisconsin-Parkside and Alverno College, and serves as a national trainer with the Center for Teacher Effectiveness.
 Born and raised in Chippewa Falls, Wisconsin, he and his wife reside near Milwaukee, Wisconsin, with their dogs, Miller, Leinie, and Summit.